yasudakn/kubeflow-pipelines-clv/run/README.md

 `gs://[_BUCKET_NAME][_PIPELINES_FOLDER]/[_PREDICT_PIPELINE].tar.gz`

-In addition both pipelines have been uploaded to Kubeflow Pipelines.
+In addition, both pipelines have been uploaded to your AI Platform Pipelines instance.

 The sample training and testing datasets can be found in: